ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 ###### Execution

-In the case of *MDHistoWorkspace* subtraction the binning and dimensionality needs match between the two workspaces.
+In the case of *MDHistoWorkspace* subtraction the binning and dimensionality needs to match between the two workspaces.
 The signals of the two workspaces are subtracted from each other and the squared errors are added.

-In the case of *MDEventWorkspace* subtraction, the worflow below is used:
+In the case of *MDEventWorkspace* subtraction, the work-flow below is used:

 ```
 def subtract(ws1, ws2):